JeremyRann/JSUnicode/doc/development.md

 # Development

 There are a couple of options to test out JSUnicode.
-Generally you'll want to run yarn from the root directory to get all your dependencies and then run `npm start` to spin up a development server.
+Generally you'll want to run npm install from the root directory to get all your dependencies and then run `npm start` to spin up a development server.
 Note that browser-hosted tests for JSUnicode skip some tests (related to buffers since it's a node-only feature).

 JSUnicode's Webpack config is designed to look for two environment variables, HOST and PORT, which control the dev server.
 As an example, on my development VM I use the machine's actual hostname to listen on, so I run